 Annual accounts for enterprises which are required to keep accounts are public information.
 The aim of this is to disseminate relevant information concerning the overall financial development and financial position of a business in such a way that the user of the information can make appropriate decisions.
 Someone who is considering applying for a job with you will find it useful to look through the annual accounts.
 Another example is someone who is investing in your company.

 Annual accounts must be prepared in accordance with the provisions of the Accounting Act and associated regulations, as well as generally accepted accounting practice.
 Separate simplified rules have been drawn up for generally accepted accounting practice in small enterprises.
 You will find these in Norwegian Accounting Standards Board - NRS 8 God regnskapsskikk for små foretak (available in Norwegian only).

-The complete annual accounts shall include the following:
+A complete set of annual accounts must include the following:

 - Income statement

 - Audit report (if subject to the audit obligation)

 Some enterprises are under a limited obligation to prepare and submit annual accounts.
 If your enterprise falls under these rules, you can prepare the annual accounts based on the tax return you have submitted, combined with adjusted notes.
 This applies for sole proprietorships and partnerships where none of the partners are legal persons (enterprises) with limited liability.
 Additionally, your enterprise must fall under the rules concerning small enterprises in the Accounting Act.

 In the notes, you must provide additional information to the annual accounts, so that anyone who reads the accounts can obtain more detailed information on the company.
 Chapter 7 of the Accounting Act stipulates the minimum information that notes must contain.